 Single tooth replacement using a dental implant represents the most conservative approach when one tooth is missing or damaged beyond repair.
 The implant supports an individual crown without affecting adjacent healthy teeth, preserving more of your natural tooth structure than traditional bridges that require reducing neighboring teeth.
 This approach maintains bone in the area where the tooth was lost, preventing the gradual bone loss that occurs when missing teeth go unreplaced.

-For patients replacing multiple missing teeth, implant supported bridges offer superior stability compared to removable partial dentures.
+For patients replacing multiple missing teeth, implant-supported bridges offer superior stability compared to removable partial dentures.
 Rather than resting on gums or using clasps on adjacent teeth, these bridges anchor to strategically placed implants.
 Depending on the number and location of missing teeth, two to four implants can support bridges replacing three to six teeth.
 This approach provides permanent teeth that don’t shift or require removal for cleaning.

 Advanced Technology for Predictable Outcomes